mitranim/jisp/readme.md

 ## Acknowledgements

 Jisp is massively inspired by [CoffeeScript](http://coffeescript.org) and uses bits of its source for CLI utils.
 Design inspiration from [Arc](http://paulgraham.com/arc.html) and the Lisp family of languages, bits from other sources.
+Also see [Arc-js](https://github.com/smihica/arc-js) for a more radical version of bringing Lisp to JavaScript.